 You need to give your account details to HM Revenue and Customs (HMRC) - even if you have already set up a Direct Debit for VAT Returns.
-Add or change them by going to the registration details in your VAT online account.
+Add or change them by going to the registration details in your VAT online account (external link).

 You can also use your online account to view any refund you’re owed, unless you have signed up for ‘Making Tax Digital for VAT’.

 You will usually get your refund within 10 days of HMRC receiving your return but it may take longer.
 Only contact HMRC if you have not heard anything after 30 days.